ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Digitize_columns_of_turning_stitches.md

 ## To digitize asymmetric columns...

-1Click the Column B icon.
+1. Click the Column B icon.

-2Select a color and stitch type – e.g. Satin.
+2. Select a color and stitch type – e.g. Satin.

-3Digitize the first side of the shape – i.e. top or left – by marking points.
+3. Digitize the first side of the shape – i.e. top or left – by marking points.

 - Click to enter corner points.
 - Right-click to enter curve points.